Cloud Software Security & Data Protection: 9 Key Points

 5. Choose the right password

-Many people struggle with choosing the right passwords.
-Important for a good choice is
+Many struggle with choosing the right passwords.
+Important considerations for a good choice include

-• Not to use standards like 12345 or words found in a dictionary
+• Avoiding standards like 12345 or words found in a dictionary

-• Not to use a chosen, difficult password for multiple logins
+• Not using a chosen, complex password for multiple logins

 • It should be at least 8 characters long.
 Generally, "the longer, the better"

-• It is not recommended to simply add simple digits at the end of the password or one of the usual special characters $ ! ? # at the beginning or end of an otherwise simple password.
+• Appending simple numbers at the end of the password or adding one of the usual special characters $ ! ? # at the beginning or end of an otherwise simple password is not recommended.

-We recommend taking note of the tips for optimal password selection and instead implementing point three:
+We recommend simply acknowledging the tips for optimal password choice and instead implementing point three:

 6. Use a password manager

 1Password is an example of such a password manager.
-Or the keychain on the Mac.
+Or the Keychain on a Mac.

-The good thing about a password manager is: passwords are secure and handling is easy.
-You only need to remember ONE really good password that you need to open the password manager.
-The following things are then taken care of by the password manager:
+The advantage of a password manager is: passwords are secure and easy to handle.
+You only need to remember ONE really good password to open the password manager.
+The password manager then handles the following for you:

 • It generates a long, secure password from various random characters at the push of a button.
-You could never remember that.
+You could never remember it yourself.

-• At a first login, it offers to save the login in the manager
+• It offers to save the login in the manager during the first login

-• Usually, the password can be automatically filled in after opening the manager.
-If this is not technically possible for some reason, the password manager offers to "copy-paste" the data.
+• Usually, the password can be automatically filled in during login after opening the manager.
+If this is not technically possible for some reason, the password manager offers the data for "copy-pasting".

-• The password manager can also be installed as an app on mobile phones – and thus passwords can be accessed securely on the go.
+• The password manager can also be installed as an app on mobile phones – allowing secure access to passwords on the go.

 7. Use two-factor authentication

 Many online service providers offer two-factor authentication, or 2FA for short.
-This is an additional security level when logging in.
+This is an additional security layer during login.

-This so-called two-factor authentication comes in numerous variants, ranging from an individual code via SMS to a hardware-based TAN generator.
-In particular, hardware-based methods offer a high level of security and should be used in addition to a strong password if possible.
-Possible weak passwords of employees can thus be secured.
+This so-called two-factor authentication comes in numerous variants, ranging from individual codes via SMS to hardware-supported TAN generators.
+Hardware-supported methods, in particular, offer a high level of security and should be used in addition to a strong password whenever possible.
+This can secure potentially weak passwords from employees.

-Functionality in MOCO: In addition to entering a password, you identify yourself via your smartphone.
+Functionality in MOCO: In addition to entering a password, you identify yourself here via your smartphone.

 8. Keep operating system and browser up to date

-By keeping your operating system and browser up to date, you additionally protect yourself against attacks.
+By keeping your operating system and browser up to date, you further protect yourself from attacks.

 9. Ensure your own backups

-With a permanently installed solution, you are completely responsible for backups – with a cloud solution, partially.
-A serious cloud provider regularly and reliably secures data so that it can be restored if necessary.
-Nevertheless, they should also offer additional exports, through which you can regularly export your data and store it yourself.
-It is advisable to do this at least once a year.
+With an on-premise solution, you are entirely responsible for backups – with a cloud solution, partially.
+A reputable cloud provider regularly and reliably secures data so that it can be restored if needed.
+However, they should also offer exports, allowing you to regularly export and store your data yourself.
+It's advisable to do this at least once a year.

-Exports should be in a readable format (e.g., CSV, Excel) so that you can do something with them if you switch software.
+Exports should be in a readable format (e.g., CSV, Excel) so that you can make use of them if you switch software.

 » An overview of all export options in MOCO